 - width (number) Width of the rectangle.
 Must be positive - height (number) Height of the rectangle.
 Must be positive. - center (Point, iterable, optional) Center point of rectangle. - as\int (bool) If False (default), inputs are left as-is.
 If True, all inputs are converted to integers.

-pixel\array
+property pixel\array: ndarray

 The pixel array within the ROI.